graasp/graasp/src/services/item/plugins/app/docs/api.md

 App data are all data the app might save.
 They have the following structure:

 - `id`: the app data id
-- `memberId`: the member id related to the data (default: current authenticated member id)
+- `account`: the member related to the data (default: current authenticated member id)
+- `member`: use `account`
-- `itemId`: the item id corresponding to the current app
+- `item`: the item corresponding to the current app
 - `data`: object containing any necessary data
 - `type`: the related action related to the data
-- `creator`: the member id who created the app data
+- `creator`: the member who created the app data
 - `visibility`: availability of the app data, either `member` or `item` (default: `member`)
   - `member`: the app data can be managed by the creator and members with admin permission.
 Members with write permission can view them but cannot modify them.
   - `item`: the app data can be managed by the creator and members with admin permission.
 All other members can view them but cannot modify them.